Sofía Macias: Little Capitalist Pig: Investments for Hippies, Yuppies and Bohemios

 Small Capitalist Pig: Investments for Hippies, Yuppies and Bohemios is the second book of Macias and was written in 2013.
 The reason for the book is that in Mexican culture, many people do not take importance of their finances.
 First she started to write in her blog about how much affects the lack of financial planning.
-This book is dedicated to “hippies, yuppies and bohemios” because, according to Sofía, anybody can read it and does not attempt to any ideology.
+This book is dedicated to “hippies, yuppies and bohemians” because, according to Sofía, anybody can read it and does not attempt to any ideology.

 The second book discusses more specific subjects in order to understand how investments work.
-Some topics are the types of investments profiles, the Mexican Stock Exchange, pros and cons of the credit cards and the bases to understand the valuation of actions and instruments of investment.
+Some topics are the types of investments profiles, the Mexican Stock Exchange, pros and cons of the credit cards and the bases to understand the valuation of company shares and instruments of investment.

 Conferences

 Nowadays Macias is presenting conferences of financial intelligence.
 This conferences complement the book where the objective is give clearest examples of the terminology and concepts used in the work.
 Her conferences are implemented in the educational plan of Financial Administration degree in universities like Monterrey Institute of Technology, Mexico Autonomous Institute of Technology and National Autonomous University of Mexico.